Open the doors to a future in business.

 Development of academic study skills including advanced reading and writing skills will be complemented by the Academic English Skills (AES) module that runs concurrently to the whole of this module.
 The research project, that is the culmination of students’ work in this module, forms the extended writing assessment for the AES module.
 This will enable students to focus their efforts on one major piece of writing, through which they can demonstrate their skills and ability in meeting learning outcomes from both modules.

 If you don't meet the English language entry requirements for this programme, we offer an English language preparation course to improve your language level.
-Our English for Pre-master's course can be studied for three or four terms before your Pre-Masters programme, depending on your current IELTs score.
+Our English for Pre-master's course can be studied for one or two terms before your Pre-Masters programme, depending on your current IELTs score.

 Start date: April